bigtoga/Examples/AI + ML + Predictive Analytics/GBMs/Gradient boosting machines (GBMs).md

 * naive Bayes
 * support vector machines

-Supervised machine learning algos that are built around building an **sequential** ensemble of `models` where each individual model predits the outcome, and then the rest of the ensemble simply averages the predicted values:
+Supervised machine learning algos that are built around building an **sequential** ensemble of `models` where each individual model predits the outcome, and then the rest of the ensemble simply averages the predicted values (a.k.a. **ensembles**):
 * bagging
 * random forests
 * gradient boosting